-Before proceeding, you should find out if potential users care about your product.
+Before proceeding, you should determine if potential users care about your product.

 - What type of customers is an MVP aimed at?

 Early adopters.
-They’re likely to buy or try your MVP and give their feedback on how the product could be improved or change.
+They’re likely to buy or try your MVP and give their feedback on how the product could be improved or changed.

 - What is the most important feedback you need from early adopters?

-At this stage you want early adopters to help work out which features need changing, and which features you should add or remove.
+At this stage, you want early adopters to help determine which features need changing and which ones you should add or remove.

 Here are three case studies of companies that successfully followed the MVP approach.